Cold Lake, Alberta: Government

-The last local election was held in October 2021.
-As of 2021, the councillors of Cold Lake are Bob Mattice, Chris Vining, Vicky Lefebvre, Adele Richardson, Ryan Bailey, and Bill Parker.
+The last local election was held in October 2025.
+As of 2025, the councillors of Cold Lake are Chris Vining, Vicky Lefebvre, Dawn Weber, Ryan Bailey, Raymond Cowell and Bill Parker.

 At the provincial level, the city is in the district of Bonnyville-Cold Lake-St. Paul.
 Its current representative is Scott Cyr, from the United Conservative Party.

 At the federal level, the city is in the district of Fort McMurray—Cold Lake.
 Its current representative is Laila Goodridge, from the Conservative Party of Canada.